jarczyka/SG_DAT1/README.md

 ## Basic Markdown

-For headers: Use single and double pound signs
+For headers: Use single and double pound signs (see above)

 For italics and bold: use *single* and **double** asterisks around words